Master of Teaching (Early Childhood Education)

 Admission criteria

-To be eligible for admission, an applicant must have achieved the following minimum entry requirement and fulfill any essential criteria for admission:
+To be eligible, an applicant must have achieved the following minimum entry requirement and demonstrate they fulfil any essential criteria for admission.
+In cases where there are more eligible applicants than available places, admission will be competitive with ranks based on the entry criteria.

 Essential requirements